 TL;DR (Too Long; Didn't Read)

-A polyprotic acid or base in the analyte yields a titration curve that has multiple equivalence points.
-You could use any one of the equivalence points in your calculation, but it's easiest to use the first as a general rule.
+A polyprotic acid or base in the analyte yields a titration curve with multiple equivalence points.
+Use any one of the equivalence points in your calculation, however it is generally easiest to use the first point.